Malaysian Legal System in 60 Seconds

 The Federal Court also has the jurisdiction to give its opinion to the Yang Di-Pertuan Agong as to the effect of any provisions in the Federal Constitution (if the Yang Di-Pertuan Agong so refers such question(s) to the Federal Court) .
 The opinion is to be pronounced in open court.

-While the limit of jurisdiction of the syariah court is determined by the respective state legislative councils, generally, the syariah court system consist of a Syariah Subordinate Court, Syariah High Court and Syariah Court of Appeal.
+While the limit of jurisdiction of the syariah court is determined by the respective state legislative councils, generally, the syariah court system consists of a Syariah Subordinate Court, Syariah High Court and Syariah Court of Appeal.
+The syariah court hears only matters concerning Islamic law, be it personal law or criminal law.